Trigger Point Injection Q & A

 What Can I Expect When Having a Trigger Point Injection?

-After you are situated on the procedure table, our trained professionals will locate and clean the skin above the trigger point.
-The practitioner will apply a local anesthetic to reduce pain and then pinch the trigger point to prevent it from sliding around.
-Finally, an injection containing lidocaine (Xylocaine) or Bupivacaine (Marcaine) is administered to the affected area.
+Once you are comfortably positioned on the procedure table, our skilled professionals will identify and sanitize the skin over the trigger point.
+The practitioner will then apply a local anesthetic for pain reduction and gently manipulate the trigger point to prevent movement.
+Subsequently, an injection containing lidocaine (Xylocaine) or bupivacaine (Marcaine) is administered to the targeted area.

-After injecting the substance, the practitioner might provide a few physical therapy exercises to work and stretch the muscles.
-This is extremely beneficial for treating trigger points due to myofascial pain syndrome.
+Following the injection, the practitioner may recommend specific physical therapy exercises to engage and stretch the muscles, particularly beneficial for addressing trigger points associated with myofascial pain syndrome.

 What Conditions Do Trigger Point Injections Treat?

-The trigger point injection helps in treating the following muscles:
+The trigger point injection is particularly effective in treating the following muscles:

 Gluteus medius (a muscle in your hip)